 \section{Second necessary condition: \texorpdfstring{$\frac{t}{r} \geq \frac{1}{3}$}{t/r >= 1/3}}

-In this section we obtain another necessary condition to have a positive answer to Question~\ref{ques:t-factor_destroying_odd_circuits}.
+In this section, we obtain another necessary condition to have a positive answer to Question~\ref{ques:t-factor_destroying_odd_circuits}.
 Indeed, the following theorem gives a negative answer to Question~\ref{ques:t-factor_destroying_odd_circuits} for all pairs $r,t$ such that $\frac{t}{r}<\frac{1}{3}$.
-Note also that the necessary condition $\frac{t}{r}\geq \frac{1}{3}$ holds even if we consider connectivity assumptions stronger than the $2$-connectivity proved in previous section.
+It turns out that the necessary condition $\frac{t}{r}\geq \frac{1}{3}$ remains valid even if we consider connectivity assumptions stronger than the $2$-connectivity proved in the previous section.

 \begin{theo} For every $r\geq 3$ there is an $r$-connected $r$-regular graph $G$ of even order and a set $\ca O$ of pairwise disjoint odd cycles of $G$ with the property that if $F$ is a $t$-factor of $G$ with $E(F) \cap E(O) \neq \emptyset$ for every $O \in \mathcal{O}$, then $t \geq \frac{r}{3}$. \end{theo}